 How Much Does It Cost To Charge an Electric Car?

-• Charging an EV is supposed to be cheaper than fueling up a car, so we’ve broken down those average costs.
+• The cost to charge an electric car is supposed to be cheaper than fueling up a car, so we’ve broken down those average costs.

-• Overall, charging an EV at home may cost less than $50 per month, compared to $130 or more per month to fuel up a gas-powered car.
+• Overall, charging an electric vehicle at home may cost less than $50 per month, compared to $130 or more per month to fuel up a gas-powered car.

 • Charging at home, at night, is most likely your cheapest charging option if you want to save even more money.

 We hear all the time that it’s cheaper to recharge the battery on an EV than it is to fill up a gas tank.
 That lower charging cost is supposed to help offset the upfront costs of buying an EV, which tends to have a more expensive price tag than your typical ICE car.
 But is that true?
-What actually is the average cost to charge an electric car?
+How much does it truly cost to charge an electric car?
 Let’s break it down.

 There are multiple ways to look at topping up an EV battery versus fueling up a gas-powered car.
 First, let’s see what we could expect for monthly costs, on average.

-To figure out how much you’ll spend on at-home charging with a basic Level 1 charger, you’ll need to calculate the amount you pay for electricity every month.
-As of April 2023, the average U.S. household paid 15.47 cents per kWh
+To figure out how much you’ll spend with a home charging station with a basic Level 1 or a faster Level 2 charger, you’ll need to calculate the amount you pay for electricity every month.
+As of January 2024, the average U.S. household pays 15.45 cents per kWh, according to the U.S. Energy Information Administration.

 Then, you have to look at how far an EV can go for every kilowatt hour.
 A conservative average is 3 to 4 miles per kWh.